zunzhumu/darknet-mobilenet/README.md

 链接: https://pan.baidu.com/s/1qY4Vy9m 密码: qk4q

 By visualing the weights of mobilenet, we found that some filters have a weight of zero.
 We compress the mobilenet with thresholds of 0.0001 and 0.08, respectively.
 So the model with thresholds 0.0001 achived the same accuracy as original mobilenet (top-1: 0.712540, top-5: 0.903520), and the other model with thresholds 0.08 achived accuracy with top-1 0.682580 and top-5 0.885100.
 All the compress model without finetune.

+Update
+Compress mobilenet with threshold of 0.1, then finetune it for 20 epochs, finally this network achived accuracy with top-1 0.697 and top-5 0.897, and the size of this model is 10.1M.